How can weak leadership and shaky decisions lead to peace and prosperity? They cannot!

 And now, as the area attempts to move forward, the leadership job before them will be even harder than managing the immediate crisis.

-You can read some of the issues leadership in Ferguson and beyond have before them, not just for upcoming months, but for generations.
+You can read some issues regarding weak leadership in Ferguson and beyond have before them, not just for upcoming months, but for generations.

 You see, all of this including weak and strong, correct and incorrect leadership styles and methods play a role in how to reach real peace and prosperity here on Earth.
 How is leadership affecting you personally or on a regional or national level?
 Let us know in the comments below.